 In my experience, you really want a set of conditions under which you can walk away from a contract.

-Its not worth the mental energy to be locked into a project where you are working in resentment and the client is unhappy.
-Its not good for any of the parties involved.
+It’s not worth the mental energy to be locked into a project where you work in resentment, and the client is unhappy.
+It’s not good for any of the parties involved.

 Immediate termination may happen if the following occurs: breach of agreement where there is a failure to try to remedy the agreement, and it is still not resolved after 14 days.
 If the other breaches a material provision of this Agreement and that breach is not capable of being remedied.

-Either if us will be deemed to be in default of this Agreement if:
+Either of us will be deemed to be in default of this Agreement if: